Revised and approved by the ACEP Board of Directors titled, Intoxication and Motorized Recreational Vehicle and Watercraft Operation” February 2013

 Reaffirmed by the ACEP Board of Directors October 2006

-The American College of Emergency Physicians (ACEP) supports efforts involving public education and legislation to ensure safe boating and operation of personal watercraft.
-Operators and passengers should be educated about water safety measures, especially the dangers of intoxication with drugs or alcohol while engaged in water sports.
-Legislation should be enacted enabling the use of reasonable actions, including impoundment of the watercraft to assure safe operation of boats and other watercraft.
+The American College of Emergency Physicians (ACEP) supports efforts involving public education and legislation to ensure safe and responsible operation of motorized recreational vehicles* and watercraft.
+Operators and passengers should be educated about the dangers of intoxication with drugs or alcohol while engaged in motor vehicle or watercraft operation.
+Legislation should be enacted enabling the use of reasonable actions, including impoundment of property to assure safe operation of motorized vehicles and watercraft.

-ACEP supports the adoption and enforcement of legislation prohibiting drug- or alcohol-impaired operation of boats and other watercraft.
-Such legislation should mandate that a blood alcohol concentration (BAC) of 0.08 mg/dl is per se evidence of operating a boat or other watercraft while impaired and that any measurable level of BAC while operating a boat or other watercraft shall be illegal in persons younger than the legal drinking age in each state.
+ACEP supports the adoption and enforcement of legislation prohibiting drug- or alcohol-impaired operation of motorized vehicles and watercraft.
+Such legislation should mandate that a blood alcohol concentration (BAC) of 0.08 g/dl or greater is per se evidence of operating a motorized vehicle or watercraft while impaired and that any measurable level of BAC while operating a motorized vehicle or watercraft shall be illegal in persons younger than the legal drinking age in each state.

 *Motorized recreational vehicles and watercraft can include mopeds, mini-bikes, all-terrain vehicles (ATV), go-karts, snowmobiles, ultra-light aircraft, boats, jet skis, and other such vehicles.